Avalukendru Or Manam: Production

 Sridhar's directorial Dharti failed at the box office, and his company Chithralaya suffered losses.
-To compensate for the losses, Sridhar decided to do two projects in same time: Avalukendru Or Manam and Uttharavindri Ulle Vaa.
+To compensate for the losses, Sridhar decided to do two projects at the same time: Avalukendru Or Manam and Uttharavindri Ulle Vaa.
 Avalukendru Or Manam was simultaneously made in Hindi as Duniya Kya Jaane.
 While choosing established actors in Tamil, Sridhar cast newcomers in Hindi to keep the budget lower, though Bharathi appeared in both versions.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.
 Ilaiyaraaja, who was Viswanathan's assistant at that time played the organ for the song "Malar Edhu".